-- We obtained an understanding of the hedge accounting process and tested key controls. - We assessed the Company's procedures to ensure adequate segregation of duties within the treasury function. - We reviewed the assumptions, calculation, classification and documentation for hedge accounting including hedge effectiveness and compliance with disclosure requirements also with the support of internal specialists. - We reviewed new hedge relationships entered into and validated the process around ensuring compliance with the requirements or IFRS 9. - 2.
+- We obtained an understanding of the hedge accounting process and tested key controls. - We assessed the Company's procedures to ensure adequate segregation of duties within the treasury function. - We reviewed the assumptions, calculation, classification and documentation for hedge accounting including hedge effectiveness and compliance with disclosure requirements also with the support of internal specialists. - We reviewed new hedge relationships entered into and validated the process around ensuring compliance with the requirements or IFRS 9. - We have assessed the adequacy of the Company's disclosures in respect of the hedging as disclosed in Notes 3 and 11 of the financial statements. - 2.
 Credit risk related to loans and advances to Nestlé Group entities